agrarpan/coq-synthesis/README.md

 This step will take a while, and might involve having to type `y` a few times.

+After the script finishes running, run `dune build` inside the `coq-synthesis directory` (Make sure to change the proverbot and current file paths in `Test.v` according to the instructions below).

 Once that's finished, you're ready to start running the tool!

 To try the tool, open a `.v` file, (to import the plugin correctly, run `dune coq top --toplevel coqide path/to/.v/file`) and write this on line 1 of the file: